bbenbboy/product-card-prview-tailwind/README.md

 ### What I learned

-- First time using Tailwindscss which is complicated than CSS but will work with it.
+- First time using Tailwindscss which is more complicated than CSS but will work with it.

 ### Continued development

+`
 None

 ### Useful resources